Green Car Safety

 One exception to this guideline involves the agency's roof-strength tests.
 This IIHS rating is based on the tested roof's ability to withstand the vehicle's own weight.
 The roofs are all the same, but the additional hybrid hardware and batteries can add enough weight to the car to change the rating.
 For example, the 2011 Ford Escape was rated Marginal, but the Escape Hybrid was rated Poor.
 A relatively new rating, roof strength has revealed weaknesses that the automakers haven't had the opportunity to address.
 The results are particularly disappointing among SUVs, some of which otherwise score well.
 Some cars are close enough to the borderline that weight differences — from hybrid technology or four-wheel drive — can be the difference between one rating and another for the same model.

-IIHS gave the two most recognized high-voltage cars, the Volt and exclusively electric Nissan Leaf, Top Safety Pick designations, representing top scores in its main tests.
+IIHS gave the two newest and most recognized high-voltage cars, the Volt and exclusively electric Nissan Leaf, Top Safety Pick designations, representing top scores in all its tests.
 While the battery packs used by these and future plug-in cars are larger than those found in hybrids, the voltage levels are in the same ballpark.
 As such, the clean safety record of hybrids over the past decade should help allay concerns about the plug-in models as well.

 In all plug-ins and full hybrids, the battery pack is designed to withstand the harsh mobile environment, which includes vibration, jolts and temperature extremes.
 The packs are also protected from crashes by the vehicle's structure, and they contain dozens — even hundreds — of separate cells.
 Even in the case of a severe breach, individual cells might be damaged, but the pack itself isn't full of acid that would spill.
 As mentioned, the hybrid battery packs have performed well throughout their history.